-3.4 This Statement complies with the requirements of Part 6 of the Gambling Commissions "Guidance to Licensing Authorities 4th Edition September 2012.
-For the purposes of this policy, regard also has been given to the Commissions consultation draft of revisions to the Guidance.
+3.4 This Statement complies with the requirements of Part 6 of the Gambling Commissions "Guidance to Licensing Authorities 5th Edition September 2015 (updated in part September 2016).
 Applicants for licence and other permissions, Interested Parties and Responsible Authorities are encouraged to read the Statement and have regard to the principles the City Council will apply in its role as Licensing Authority under the Gambling Act 2005.